Kansas State Tax Help

 - KPERS Lump Sum Distributions: Employees who terminated Kansas Public Employees' Retirement System (KPERS) employment after July 1, 1984 and elect to receive their contributions in a lump sum distribution will report their taxable contributions on their federal return.
 Enter the amount of the withdrawn accumulated contributions or partial lump sum payment(s) to the extent either is included in federal adjusted gross income.

-- Partnership, S Corporation or Fiduciary Adjustments: If you received income from a partnership, S Corporation, joint venture, syndicate, trust, or estate, enter your proportionate share of any required subtraction adjustments.
+- Partnership, S Corporation or Fiduciary Adjustments: The proportionate share of any required subtraction adjustments on income received from a partnership, S Corporation, joint venture, syndicate, trust, or estate, enter your proportionate share of any required subtraction adjustments.
 The partnership, S Corporation, or trustee will provide you with the necessary information to determine this amount.

 - Sales of Kansas Turnpike Bonds: Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal adjusted gross income.